SoyeonL/spotify-music-recommendation/README.md

 ### Configuration

-To enable Spotify login and access the Spotify Web API, you'll need to set up a [Spotify Developer App](https://developer.spotify.com/dashboard/.)
+To enable Spotify login and access the Spotify Web API, you need to set up a [Spotify Developer App](https://developer.spotify.com/dashboard/.)

 You will have to define a '.env' file and set the following variables: